gaph-pucrs/RS5/README.md

 To install the Toolchain a guide and a script are provided inside the folder [tools/riscv-toolchain](https://github.com/Willian-Nunes/pucrs-rv/tree/master/tools/riscv-toolchain).

 To perform the simulation you must have a HDL simulator (e.g. ISE, MODELSIM).
-To perform the simulation of a specific application, you must edit the binary input file in the [testbench](https://github.com/Willian-Nunes/pucrs-rv/blob/master/sim/testbench.sv) (the line to be edited is the "initial" block and is located in the line 72.
-The tesbench is located in the [/sim](https://github.com/Willian-Nunes/pucrs-rv/blob/master/sim/) folder.
-Once the desired application is selected and the testbench is pointing to her, the you are able to perform the simulation using the HDL simulator.
+To perform the simulation of a specific application, you must edit the binary input file in the [ram.sv](https://github.com/Willian-Nunes/pucrs-rv/blob/master/sim/ram.sv) (the line to be edited is inside the "initial" block and is located in the line 54.
+The tesbench and the ram implementation are located in the [/sim](https://github.com/Willian-Nunes/pucrs-rv/blob/master/sim/) folder.
+Once the desired application is selected and the testbench is pointing to it, then you are able to perform the simulation using the HDL simulator.

 ## RTL and Processor Organization

 Brief explanation about the 3 loops, memory acess, etc.

 ## Applications